ShaggyDude/turborepo-shadcn-nextjs/README.md

 * `bun test:e2e` - Run all end-to-end tests with playwright
 * `bun lint` - Lint and format all packages
 * `bun lint:fix` - Lint, format, and fix all packages
-* `bun changeset` - Generate a changeset 🧑‍🔧 - WIP
+* `bun changeset` - Generate a changeset to document a change
 * `bun clean` - Clean up all `node_modules` and `dist` folders (runs each package's clean script)
 * `bun ui:add:component` - Add a shadcn/ui component to the `@repo/ui` package
 * `bun storybook` - Run Storybook for component development and documentation